 - Improve water efficiency by using a water -efficient toilet or running a washing machine only when fully loaded, adds Simsburg-CT.Org.

-- littering as much as possible as 80% of ocean pollution starts on land.
+- Prevent littering as much as possible as 80% of ocean pollution starts on land.

 - Government regulation of industries, preventing waste disposal and landfill amounts, and eco-friendly treatment of sewage and waste water can control ocean pollution.